UNC-CECL/CASCADE/README.md

-This ReadMe corresponds to the development version of *cascade* used for the simulations detailed in *"The Future of Developed Barrier Systems: Pathways Toward Uninhabitability, Drowning, and Rebound" by Anarde et al., (in review)*.
+This ReadMe corresponds to the development version of *cascade* used for the simulations detailed in *"The Future of Developed Barrier Systems: Pathways Toward Uninhabitability, Drowning, and Rebound" by Anarde et al., (in review, [Earth ArXiv preprint](https://doi.org/10.31223/X5P947))*.
 Prior to publication, *cascade* will be made available for easy installation using either `pip` or `conda`.
 Reviewers can follow the instructions provided below for installation of *cascade*.